-Compared to the rest of the Denver Metro market, the Southeast Crossing submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Denver Metro market, the Southeast Crossing region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 3 listings have been listed, which means office spaces might be going fast.
+In the last 90 days, 3 listings have been listed, which means spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 133% of the office spaces in the Southeast Crossing are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,950 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are close to 2 stories.
+The standard measurement for office space in this area is around 1,370 sqft.
+Most buildings in this area are around 2 floors.
 Most buildings in this market were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Wholesale trade is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Southeast Crossing folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.